-- 8.30 8.26 Major Town Centre developments should use good urban design to improve pedestrian permeability and the extent and quality of the surrounding public realm.
-This will both benefit the development and contribute to the vitality and viability of the Town Centre as a whole. - 8.31 8.27 New public space may include squares, courtyards, gardens, parks, including play facilities, streets and passageways.
-8.32 Proposals within this category should aim to allocate a minimum of 20% of the site's developable area to new public space, which The proposed space must be appropriate to its context, safe, secure, attractive, and accessible_to all sectors of the population.
-As Oldham Town Centre holds occupies an elevated and exposed position, it may be appropriate to consider the provision of shelter.
-Wherever possible and appropriate, the inclusion of trees, planting and green areas should be a design priority. - 8.33 In exceptional circumstances where it is considered inappropriate to include public realm improvements within the development of the site itself, the Council will require proposals for these works to be carried out off site or else suggest a financial contribution in lieu of works.
-The scale of off site provision or financial contribution will be proportionate to the size of the development site and be calculated to reflect the notional cost, including land value, of the public space that is not provided on site.
-Either will be secured through a Section 106 agreement in line with the Council's published code of practice. - 8.34 For the purposes of this, and other policies in this section of the plan, major developments are defined as those relating to a site area in excess of 0.4 hectares.

-8.28 Where appropriate and where consistent with the tests in Circular 1/97 (Planning Obligations), the Council will seek to facilitate delivery of any public realm provision or enhancements through the medium of a Section 106 Planning obligation.
+- TC1.5 All development proposals involving a site area in excess of 0.1 hectares within Oldham Town Centre shall be designed to make a positive contribution to maintaining and, where possible, increasing pedestrian permeability and enhancing the quality and the extent of the public realm.
+To this end, such developments will, where reasonably practicable and desirable, be required to both maintain and enhance existing provision and/or incorporate provision for new public spaces and/or routes as an integral part of the proposals. - 8.27 Town Centre developments should use good urban design to improve pedestrian permeability and the extent and quality of the surrounding public realm.
+This will both benefit the development and contribute to the vitality and viability of the Town Centre as a whole. - 8.28 New public space may include squares, courtyards, gardens, parks, including play facilities, streets and passageways.
+The proposed space must be appropriate to its context, safe, secure, attractive, and accessible to all sectors of the population.
+As Oldham Town Centre occupies an elevated and exposed position, it may be appropriate to consider the provision of shelter.
+Wherever possible and appropriate, the inclusion of trees, planting and green areas should be a design priority. - 8.29 Where appropriate, and where consistent with the tests in Circular 05/05 Planning Obligations, the Council will seek to facilitate delivery of any public realm provision or enhancements through the medium of a section 106 planning obligation.
+The Council will prepare a supplementary planning document on planning obligations expanding upon the role of planning obligations in the implementation of this policy.

-Diversity and vitality.
+Diversity and Vitality

-- TC1.7 TC 1.6 Proposals for developments of more than 5,000 square metres gross floorspace and/or a site of 0.4 hectares or more will be required to demonstrate that the format, use and hours of operation of the proposed development will ensure that it will contribute to the diversity and vitality of that part of the Town Centre in which it is located.
-This may be achieved by incorporating a suitable mix of uses into the development. - 8.35 8.29 The Council wishes to ensure that major new developments increase activity, diversity and vitality both in their immediate area and in the Town Centre as a whole, for as much of the twenty four hour period as possible.
-In line with PPG 6 advice it will, therefore, discourage large scale, single use developments that would not achieve this aim.
+- TC1.6 Proposals for developments of more than 5,000 square metres gross floorspace and/or a site of 0.4 hectares or more will be required to demonstrate that the format, use and hours of operation of the proposed development will ensure that it will contribute to the diversity and vitality of that part of the Town Centre in which it is located.
+This may be achieved by incorporating a suitable mix of uses into the development. - 8.30 The Council wishes to ensure that major new developments increase activity, diversity and vitality both in their immediate area and in the Town Centre as a whole, for as much of the twenty four hour period as possible.
+In line with PPS6 advice it will, therefore, discourage large scale, single use developments that would not achieve this aim.
 Where practicable and appropriate, developments should optimise the mix of uses included and create lively street frontages.